exaquark/docs/developers/entity-state.md

 {
   entityId: 'MOCK_ENTITY_ID', // {string} required: their entityId
   iid: 'MOCK_IID', // {string} required: instance ID - each user can have multiple "instances".
 For example they can be logged in to their browser and their phone at the same time
-  universe: 'MOCK_UNIVERSE_ID', // {string} required:  which universe is the entitiy in
+  universe: 'MOCK_UNIVERSE_ID', // {string} optional:  which universe is the entity in.
+Default: Sandbox
   neighborLevel: 1, // {number} 1 - 5 - the "relative distance" of your neighbor.
 It isn't required when sending to exaQuark, however you will receive it in notifications about your neighbors
   geo: {
     lat: 3.11, // {double} required: latitude